mfcorey/Dev/README.md

 ## So, you're new here..
 Hello!
 You have somehow discovered my hidden corner of the multiverse.

+I am glad that you made it, but want to explain who I am and why I am here to help you.

 <!-- TABLE OF CONTENTS -->
 <details>